Skip to content

 What just happened?

-1. Flux(0) - We created a reactive Value.
-This holds our state, initialised to 0.
+1. Flux(0) - We created a reactive Signal.
+This holds our state, initialized to 0.

-2. function() return ... end - We created an implicit computation (memo).
-It runs lazily and only recalculates when count changes.
+2. function() return ... end - We created an implicit Computed.
+It runs lazily (only when something needs its result) and only recalculates when count changes.

-3. Text = function() return ... end - We bound the computation directly to the Text property.
+3. Text = function() return ... end - We bound the Computed directly to the Text property.
 Whenever count updates, only this label re-evaluates.

-4. count(count + 1) - count + 1 uses operator overloading to read count reactively and add 1; then count(...) calls the node to set its new value.
+4. count(count + 1) - count + 1 uses operator overloading to read count's current value and add 1; then count(...) calls the node to set its new value.

 5. Parent = Players.LocalPlayer:WaitForChild("PlayerGui") - Setting Parent inside the declarative table mounts the UI as part of construction, keeping everything in one place.

-You've successfully installed Flux and created a reactive interface!
+You've installed Flux and built a reactive interface.

 Next Steps

-• Values - Learn about the fundamental building block of reactivity.
+• Signals - Learn about the fundamental building block of reactivity.

 • Computeds - Discover how to derive and memoize state.